danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 We also dumped the chat message as a dictionary.
 We'll need all the details about the message on the client side not just the actual message.

+You need to tell `django-notifs` about the new channel you just created.
+In your application settings include the following:

+{% highlight python %}
+# notifications settings
+NOTIFICATIONS_CHANNELS = ['chat.channels.BroadCastWebSocketChannel']
+{% endhiglight %}

+This tells it to use forward notifications to our websocket channel which handles the logic for sending messages to `RabbitMQ`.

 Try and send a message and it should create a new RabbitMQ exhange based on the uri for the chat session.

 To see the list of exchanges we have (for *nix systems) run this in the terminal: